gaultier/blog/rust_underscore_vars.md

 Sometimes, like in this very case, it is fine that the drop happens immediately, since code executing right after does not use the resource, and that typically helps performance: the critical section is shorter.

+And finally, thanks to the implementers of the Rust compiler who thought of this lint!

 ## Further reading

 This is the implementation for the lint, which has a longer explanation: [https://doc.rust-lang.org/stable/nightly-rustc/src/rustc_lint/let_underscore.rs.html](https://doc.rust-lang.org/stable/nightly-rustc/src/rustc_lint/let_underscore.rs.html).